PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: Efficiency and Performance Comparisons with PEFT-Ref

 \subsubsection{In-training efficiency}

 Parameter efficiency does not necessarily translate into learning efficiency. \citet{Ding2023} examined the convergence of PEFT techniques such as LoRA, Adapters, Prefix Tuning, and Prompt Tuning against full finetuning.
 The results showed that full finetuning converged the fastest, followed by Adapters/LoRA, and then Prefix Tuning, while Prompt Tuning had the slowest convergence rate.
-As PLMs grow in size, the convergence of PEFT techniques becomes faster. \citeauthor{Ding2023}'s results also indicate that convergence is more sensitive to the structure of the methods than it is to the number of parameters.
+As PLMs grow in size, the convergence of PEFT techniques becomes faster. \citeauthor{Ding2023}'s results also indicate that convergence is more sensitive to structure than to number of parameters.

 PEFT-Ref explicitly accounts for the structural properties that control convergence rate, including intra/inter-connectivity, \#insertions, output production (input type and insertion form), and parameter sharing.
-For instance, the slow convergence rate of Prompt Tuning can be attributed to instability caused by optimising its output (token-like embeddings) directly, whereas Prefix Tuning is sensitive to reparameterisation choices (intra-connectivity) that produce this output.
+For instance, slow convergence in Prompt Tuning can be attributed to instability caused by the output (token-like embeddings) being optimised directly, while Prefix Tuning is sensitive to reparameterisation choices (intra-connectivity) that produce this output.
 Additionally, some PEFT techniques can have similar or better convergence rates than full finetuning depending on task complexity.

-\citet{chen-etal-2022-revisiting} examined the stability of performance across different random seeds for several PEFT techniques including Adapters, LoRA, and Prefix Tuning.
-They followed a similar study previously conducted on the stability of full finetuning \cite{DBLP:journals/corr/abs-2002-06305}.
+\citet{chen-etal-2022-revisiting} examined the stability of performance across different random seeds for several PEFT techniques including Adapters, LoRA, and Prefix Tuning, following a similar study on the stability of full finetuning \cite{DBLP:journals/corr/abs-2002-06305}.
 The authors found that these PEFT techniques, like full finetuning, are susceptible to performance fluctuations resulting from weight initialisation and data ordering.
 Furthermore, the authors investigated the impact of controlling the number of parameters in these techniques on their stability.
 They observed that reducing the number of parameters in PEFT techniques can increase their stability.
-As a result, they recommend exercising caution when selecting the reduction factors in Adapters, the rank in LoRA, and the prompt length in Prefix Tuning, and setting them in a small range.
+As a result, they recommend exercising caution when selecting the reduction factors in Adapters, the rank in LoRA, and the prompt length in Prefix Tuning, and setting them in a low range.
+In Appendix \ref{sec:complexity_analysis}, we look in more detail at forward \& backward training passes efficiency within the context of module complexity as per Section~\ref{ssec:complexity}.